 How Much to Have Saved in Your IRA by Age

 Investing is the single best way to increase your money and to grow long-term wealth.
-However, it’s impossible to predict what the market will do from year to year.
-That’s why we’ve focused on the thing you have individual control over: how much you save in your IRA.
+However, it’s impossible to predict what the market will do from year to year, however we can assume an average of a 10% return over long periods of time.

 Most people start saving for retirement around this time.
 Starting early is wonderful for your long-term financial health and prosperity.
 Compound interest favors the young.
 The more time you have to save, the more your interest grows.
 And the more money you have in retirement.

 When you’re just starting out you don’t have to invest the maximum amount every year (though you should if you can).
 Anything you put away now will help you later.
 Start by opening an account with $1,000.
 From there, see if you can add in an additional $2,000 by the end of the year.

 That gives you a starting balance of $3,000 by your 26th birthday.
 We'll assume, at this point you start maxing out your IRA by depositing $541 per month ($6,500 a year) and earning an average of 10%.

 By your 30th birthday you will have deposited $35,500 and have a balance in your IRA of about $35,878.